Ataba29/SoundSigns/README.md

 ### Frontend Setup

-1. Navigate to frontend directory and install dependencies:
+1. Navigate to the frontend directory and install dependencies:
 ```bash
 cd frontend
 npm install